Social Media Algorithms and Mental Health: What You Really Need to Know

 Online bullying + pressure to perform = emotional burnout

-Do Platforms Even Care? ๐ข๐งฉ
+Do Platforms Even Care? 🏢🧩

 So, like… do the big social media companies get it?
 Kinda.
+Some platforms are stepping up, but it’s still a mixed bag.

 -